 But let's say you've reached a point where you feel like your emotions are spiraling out of control - either because of incredible fear or because anxiety has simply gotten too overwhelming.
 If possible, try the following:

-Obviously these are only going to provide a little bit of temporary relief from the severe emotions of anxiety, but they can be of some help.
+Each of these ideas is only going to provide a little bit of temporary relief from the severe emotions of anxiety, but they can be of some help.
 You will still need to decrease your anxiety substantially if you want this hysteria to go away forever.